eezd/EhFavDL/docs-en.md

 Create `.cbz` files based on folders in the directory that meet the specified criteria.

-11. Rename CBZ File
+11. Rename CBZ File (Compatible with LANraragi)

 In `LANraragi`, if a file name is too long, it may cause the system to freeze and throw an error.
 Use this feature to format file names to a manageable length.

+12. Rename Gid-Name

+Rename files and folders based on `gid`, with the value set to `title_jpn`.

-12. Update LANraragi Tags
+13. Update LANraragi Tags

 Update LANraragi Tags.

-13. Options (Checker)...
+14. Options (Checker)...

 - `Checker().check_gid_in_local_cbz(target_path="")`: Move CBZ files with duplicate GIDs in the directory to the `duplicate_del` folder.
 - `Checker().sync_local_to_sqlite_cbz(cover=False, target_path="")`: Set the `original_flag` and `web_1280x_flag` fields based on local files.